jedi4ever/patrickdebois-research/comfyui.md

 - Any guide on creating comic books with SD : https://www.reddit.com/r/comfyui/comments/16k0gvl/creating_comics/

 - I created a dialogue game in ComfyUI !: https://www.reddit.com/r/StableDiffusion/comments/18fln3i/i_created_a_dialogue_game_in_comfyui/
+- Great diagram on where to use in Hollywood production - https://dougshapiro.medium.com/ai-use-cases-in-hollywood-362707e899f1

 ## Critics
 - Using GPT-4 with Vision as an Art Critic: https://towardsdatascience.com/using-gpt-4-with-vision-as-an-art-critic-ec91080ba334